J-1 Exchange Visitor Information

 The Exchange Visitor Program (EVP) administered by the U.S. Department of State has designated the Board of Regents of the University System of Georgia as program sponsor.
 Information regarding the J-1 Exchange Visitor Program can be found at the Department of State website.
 Under this program, the University System is allowed to issue a Form DS-2019 or “Certificate of Eligibility for Exchange Visitor (J-1) Status” to enable foreign visitors, who meet the eligibility criteria, to apply for a J-1 visa and subsequently enter the United States.
 USG member institutions may request a Form DS-2019 using this DS-2019 Request Form.

 The USG’s J-1 program is administered by the University System Office of International Education.
-The International Education is authorized to issue Form DS-2019 to persons who are to engage in USG’s J-1 program in the following categories:
+The Office of International Education is authorized to issue Form DS-2019 to persons who are to engage in USG’s J-1 program in the following categories:

 - RESEARCH SCHOLAR: A person who is engaging in a research program at the USG for the purpose of undertaking or participating in research or demonstrating and sharing specialized knowledge or skills (5-year program limit).